 Bill 195 received Royal Assent on July 21, 2020, ending the State of Emergency in Ontario, while continuing certain orders made under the Province's COVID-19 emergency legislation.
 All partner municipalities within TRCA's jurisdiction have now entered Stage 3 of the Framework for Reopening our Province.
 The health and safety of employees and the public continue to be TRCA's top priority.
 The Senior Leadership Team established TRCA's COVID-19 Recovery Playbook which lays the foundation for TRCA's staged approach to reopening, which directly aligns with the Provincial direction and their Framework for Reopening our Province.
-The Senior Leadership Team established to reopening our Province.
-The Senior on how to safely reopen elements of operations and move through our Recovery Playbook.
+The Senior Leadership Team will continue to review Provincial directions to determine the course of action on how to safely reopen elements of operations and move through our Recovery Playbook.